 - Considering a career in academia after completion of Ph.D. degree

 - Developing ideas for the dissertation topic in Latino Studies during the spring semester (participants are required to do a paper presentation during the Institute)

-- Willing to be in residence during the two-week Summer Institute at the University of Illinois at Chicago.
+- Willing to be in residence during the one-week Summer Institute at the University of Illinois at Chicago

 - Willing to participate in all sessions of a professionalization and mentorship program during the fall and spring semesters

 Applicants who are selected for the Summer Institute will be required to:

 - Attend and actively participate in all sessions during the week

 - Do a paper presentation of the possible topic of the dissertation during the institute